cis-famu/oer-assignment-oer-group-3/Chapter-2.md

+### I/O Streams and Standard I/O Devices
+In C++, Input/Output (I/O) operations involve the flow of data between a source and a destination, represented as a sequence of bytes called a stream.
+A stream can be considered as a continuous flow of characters from one place to another within a program.
+These characters are typically used to represent text data unless the program deals with other types of information, like images or speech.
+There are two main types of streams in C++: input streams for receiving data and output streams for sending data.
+The C++ language provides powerful prewritten I/O operations to simplify handling data in programs.
+These operations enable programmers to interact with external sources like files, the console, or other devices seamlessly, enhancing the flexibility of their applications.
+Understanding and utilizing these stream-based I/O operations is crucial for effective data manipulation and program functionality.

+### Using Predefined Functions in a Program
+To use a predefined function in a C++ program, certain steps must be followed.
+Firstly, you need to identify the header file that contains the function's specifications and include it in your program.
+For instance, to use the "pow" function, you must include the "cmath" header file.
+Next, understand the function's name, the number of parameters it requires, and the type of each parameter.
+For "pow," it takes two decimal numbers, and it calculates the first number raised to the power of the second.
+Being aware of these details is essential for utilizing the function correctly.
+Appendix F in the programming resources provides information about commonly used header files and predefined functions, aiding programmers in effectively incorporating these functionalities into their code.

+### cin and the get Function
+when using the extraction operator (>>) to input data, whitespace characters like spaces and newlines are often skipped.
+This can cause issues if you need to capture these characters as part of your input.
+For instance, if you want to input 'A', then a space, and finally '25', the extraction operator won't work as it skips spaces.
+To handle this, you can use the variable 'cin' with the 'get' function.
+This 'get' function reads the very next character from the input, including spaces and newlines, and stores it where specified.
+It allows you to process input character by character, ensuring you capture whitespace when needed, especially when dealing with data on a line-by-line basis.

+### The putback and peek Functions
+When dealing with mixed data containing both numbers and characters in C++ programming, it can be challenging to determine the type of input.
+One approach is to read the entire data set character by character, checking if each character is a digit to identify numbers.
+This method, however, can lead to complex and cumbersome code.
+Fortunately, C++ offers two helpful stream functions that simplify such situations.
+These functions provide effective ways to handle mixed data, allowing for easier identification and processing of numbers and characters in a more streamlined and efficient manner.

+### Review questions
+1) cin inputs data?
+T/F (T)
+2) pow, called the power function, can be used to calculate xy T/F (T)
-    The Dot Notation between I/O Stream Variables and I/O Functions: A Precaution Cin.get (ch);
+3) Input stream is a sequence of characters from an input device to the computer.
+T/F (T) The Dot Notation between I/O Stream Variables and I/O Functions: A Precaution Cin.get (ch);
     If there isn’t a dot separating the variable and the function name, just the function, or missing a parentheses, then it will result in a syntax error because it will input a new undeclared identifier in the system.